CumulusNetworks/config-backup-upgrade-helper/README.md

     - Celestica/Penguin Arctica 3200XL 40G (cel,smallstone)
     - Delta/Agema DNI-3448P (dni,3448p)

-- Does not support 3.0 at this time
+- Does not support 3.0 at this time.

-- Files are identified by their modification time, so a 'touch' on a file is considered a changed file
+- Files are identified by their modification time, so a 'touch' on a file is considered a changed file.

+- Symlinks are ignored.

 - Backup archives should also be copied off the box as part of a HW failure and recovery plan if user doesn't use orchestration tools to provision